Skip to main content

 Dear Professor Blackstone,

 My name is Ashutosh Kumar, but you can call me Ash.
 I graduated from Ngee Ann Polytechnic in 2022 with a diploma in mechanical engineering.
-Growing up around relatives in various industries, my interest in engineering was sparked by my uncle, an oil engineer.
+Growing up around relatives in diverse industries, my uncle, an oil engineer, sparked my love for engineering.
 He would explain the math and science behind his work and projects that he led, in a way a 10-year-old could grasp, which led to an interest in those subjects to pursue and do well in school.

 One of my communication strengths is active listening.
 Instead of hearing words, I tend to understand the message someone is trying to convey.
 During my counselling sessions, my counsellor actively listens and provides feedback on how I can improve.
 Understanding the value of active listening has helped me build trust and maintain meaningful relationships with friends, peers, and others.

-One weakness I've noticed is a lack of clarity.
+One area I need to improve is the need for more clarity.
 I sometimes beat around the bush instead of getting straight to the point.
 As I have witnessed, it often leaves the person I am talking to confused and wondering what I am trying to say.

 I have set 2 goals for myself in this module: to strengthen my area of weakness and turn it into a strength.
-Focusing on the subject and speaking understandably and succinctly are two ways I can achieve this.
-This would enable me to communicate with the listener more effectively and concisely while ensuring their understanding and ongoing engagement.
+I can achieve this by focusing on the subject and speaking understandably and succinctly.
+This would enable me to communicate more effectively and concisely with the listener while ensuring their understanding and ongoing engagement.
 What might differentiate me from others is my willingness to learn and evolve.
-Learning new and relevant skills would not only help me adapt to this rapidly changing world, but it also gives me confidence which would lead me to perform better academically, physically and mentally.
+Learning new and relevant skills would not only help me adapt to this rapidly changing world, but it also gives me confidence, leading me to perform better academically, physically and mentally.

 In conclusion, I look forward to improving my communication skills and weaknesses in your classes this trimester.